atao60/pop-xtend-contrib/annotations/README.md

 The type of the argument will be inferred from the message format.

 Furthermore, with the escaping option "basic", no more need to escape single quotes.
-The translators will love you...
+The localizers will love you!

 ```property file i18n/converter_en.properties
 TITLE_404 Lost?